AbdelrahmanNasser2/nlp_project/README.md

       F1: 0.894

 # Conclusion :
-the Bi-Grams with Logistic Regression get the best accuracy.
+the Bi-Grams with Logistic Regression get the best accuracy and best F1-Score.